sorzkode/spassgui/README.md

   Avoid Ambiguous characters (1,l,0,O)

   Include / exclude:
-    uppercase letters
+    -uppercase letters
-    lowercase letters
+    -lowercase letters
-    numbers
+    -numbers
-    special characters
+    -special characters

   Copy button to copy output to your clipboard

   Reset button to clear fields / reset defaults

   Option to save the password with an associated note to a SQLite database

-    database fields can be queried and or deleted using the "Database" dropdown menu
+  Database fields can be queried and or deleted using the "Database" dropdown menu

   Exit button closes the app